CARF-accredited Alcohol and Drug Rehab Centers

 The steps to CARF accreditation for drug and alcohol rehab organizations include:

-- Internal Examination – Organizations are urged to conduct full evaluation of their facilities, businesses practices, and resources.
+- Internal Examination – Organizations are urged to conduct a full evaluation of their facilities, businesses practices, and resources.
 This will help streamline the process and quickly identify any improvable areas that may ultimately hinder accreditation.

 - On-site Survey – After adequate internal preparation, the provider requesting accreditation will request an on-site survey from a CARF-appointed team of expert professionals.
 During the survey, the provider must demonstrate that it adheres to a series of rigorous and internationally recognized CARF standards.

-- Analysis and Reporting – Based on results of the report, CARF will issue a written report outlining the organization’s strengths and improvable areas.
+- Analysis and Reporting – Based on the results of the report, CARF will issue a written report outlining the organization’s strengths and improvable areas.
 If it is ultimately determined that the organization adequately adheres to CARF standards, it will receive accreditation.

-After the final report is issued, the provider must indicate commitment to improving the deficits outlined in the report by submitting a quality improvement plan.
-Following the creation and submission of the plan, the provider must submit regularly reports throughout the year documenting additional improvements it has made to improve compliance.
+After the final report is issued, the provider must indicate a commitment to improving the deficits outlined in the report by submitting a quality improvement plan.
+Following the creation and submission of the plan, the provider must submit regular reports throughout the year documenting additional improvements it has made to improve compliance.

 Finding a CARF-accredited Alcohol and Drug Rehab Center

 CARF offers an intuitive and user-friendly search tool to help you or your loved one find an accredited provider.
-Whether you’re looking for medically supervised detox and withdrawal management, different types of behavioral rehab, intervention and outreach, or any other type of addiction-related behavioral health service, this tool will help you find the best and most accessible treatment resources in your state.
+Whether you’re looking for medically supervised detox and withdrawal management, different types of behavioral rehab, intervention, and outreach, or any other type of addiction-related behavioral health service, this tool will help you find the best and most accessible treatment resources in your state.
 Users have a variety of search tools at their disposal, including parameters like program type, city, age, country, and more.
-Users can also search for specialized population to help specific groups find treatment.
+Users can also search for a specialized population to help specific groups find treatment.
 CARF has made the process very easy.